anagha-google/lakehouse-solutions-build/solutions/spark-serverless-quickstart/lab-manuals/ts2-manual.md

 <hr>

-# Technical Solution 2: Interactive notebooks with serverless Managed Service for Apache Spark on Google Cloud
+# Technical Solution 2: Spark notebooks with interactive serverless Managed Service for Apache Spark on Google Cloud

 ## 1.0.
 About the lab